 The program of study leading to the B.S. degree examines the science of human movement.
 Kinesiology & Health Sciences graduates with a B.S. degree enter a variety of careers and graduate programs including medical school, physician assistant, physical and occupational therapy, speech therapy, nurse practitioner, athletic training, other allied health professions, and sports and exercise related fields.

-Candidates declaring for the B.S. degree during Fall 2014 or after, must complete five additional courses in computer science, mathematics, biology, chemistry, geology or physics.
-This is in addition to satisfying the GER 1 and 2.
-KINE 303 Human Anatomy and KINE 304 Human Physiology now count toward these five additional courses for the B.S. degree.
+Candidates declaring for the B.S. degree during Fall 2014 or after, must complete three additional courses in computer science, mathematics, biology, chemistry, geology or physics.
+This is in addition to satisfying GER 1 and 2.

 The B.S. in Kinesiology & Health Sciences: